linode/docs/docs/guides/development/version-control/subversion-svn-tutorial/index.md

 ## Conclusion

 The commands included in this guide give you the basics needed to get started collaborating on a Subversion version controlled project.
-Consult the [SVN Red Bean book](https://svnbook.red-bean.com/) to learn more subcommands and conceptual topics related to managing a Subversion repository.
+Consult the [Version Control with Subversion Book](https://svnbook.red-bean.com/) to learn more subcommands and conceptual topics related to managing a Subversion repository.